||24 hours ago|

 - Unique clients

-The pihole command has all the functionality necessary to fully administer the Pi-hole, without the need of the Web Interface.
+The pihole command has all the functionality necessary to fully administer the Pi-hole, without the need for the Web Interface.
 It's fast, user-friendly, and auditable by anyone with an understanding of

 Some notable features include: